Control 2.3: Change Management and Release Planning

 Copilot Studio Native Approvals: Copilot Studio includes a built-in approval workflow that requires designated approvers to authorize agent publishing.
 This is configured per-agent in agent settings and does not require custom Power Automate development.

-ALM Pipeline Approvals: When agents are packaged as solutions and deployed via ALM pipelines, approval gates require custom Power Automate configuration using the OnApprovalStarted trigger.
+Pipeline Approvals: When agents are packaged as solutions and deployed via pipelines, approval gates require custom Power Automate configuration using the OnApprovalStarted trigger.
 This approach provides more flexibility but requires development effort.

 FSI Recommendation: Use native Copilot Studio approvals for Zone 2 agents with straightforward approval chains.
-Use ALM pipeline approvals for Zone 3 agents requiring multi-stage deployments with CAB review.
+Use pipeline approvals combined with delegated deployment for Zone 3 agents requiring multi-stage deployments with CAB review.

 | Capability | Description | Implementation | FSI Relevance |